 A valid will must adhere to proper execution according to state laws.
-For example, a will typically must include the testator's signature and the signature of two attesting witnesses.
+(For example, a will typically must include the testator's signature and the signature of two attesting witnesses.)
 When the testator passes away, the will must be proven in a court of law during probate and the witnesses may be called upon to testify.
 This is not guaranteed to happen during probate and in some states it may only happen if someone contests the will.
 However, if it does happen, it can greatly inconvenience both the witnesses and the testator's beneficiaries, since it will delay the probate process.

 If your state allows for the use of a self-proving affidavit it may include a template or example of what it should look like and what type of language it should use directly in their probate laws, which you can find online, usually from the state's website.
 You can copy and paste it into a new document.

+If you choose to create a will online, the program or service may include an affidavit form.
 If you are using the services of an estate planning attorney, they'll most likely include the affidavit form along with your will.

 Every state has different requirements as to who can witness a will.
 The witness may need to be a certain age, like the age of the majority, while other states like Texas may allow for witnesses as young as 14.
-You may also want to avoid choosing a beneficiary as your witness because in some states
+The witnesses typical need to be disinterested, too, meaning they don’t stand to benefit from it.

 An affidavit is a sworn statement, which just means it is a document that is affirmed under oath as being true.
 A self-proving affidavit requires notarization.
 Your witnesses must sign in the physical presence of the testator and notary public, who will stamp the affidavit with an official seal to make your will self-proved, and getting rid of the need for court verification in the future.
 You typically must pay a notary fee.

 Keep the self-proving affidavit with your will in a safe place where your executor can find it.
 You may also want to tell your executor that you have included the affidavit with your will to make it self-proved.